otrv4/otrv4/otrv4.md

 * Inform the user the conversation was finished by the other party.
 * If the user requires encryption, store the plaintext message for possible retransmission, and send a Query Message.
+The stored message can be sent at the moment the DAKE finishes (either together with the DRE-Auth message or right after receiving it).

 If `msgstate` is `MSGSTATE_ENCRYPTED`: